newodahs/aws-mfa-update/README.md

 # Design goals and Assumptions
 The design and goal of aws-mfa-update is to provide a quick and safe method of populating temporary credentials from and for the AWS-CLI without implementing the full session management requirements of the AWS-SDK and make it so that the use of MFA with the AWS-CLI is a bit easier to manage and use for a typical end user and facilitate automation to re-up the temporary credentials (WIP).

+## Usecase 1
-One use case may be a config file that looks as such:
+Consider a config file that looks as such:
 ```
 [default]
 mfa_serial = arn:aws:iam::SOMEACCTNUM:mfa/userName